-- Any user research materials you want them to review prior to the session.
+- Any user research materials you want participants to review prior to the session.

-- Virtual stickies for people to grab to add their ideas to (we find these can be helpful for those who aren’t used to creating things in the tool themselves.)
+- Virtual stickies for people to grab, and write down their ideas.
+(We find these can be helpful for those who aren’t used to creating things in the tool themselves.)

 - Whiteboard must-haves:

-- Introduce yourself along with the purpose and goal of the session in your event invite.
+- Introduce yourself and outline purpose of the session in your event invite.

 - Attach a calendar invite for participants to accept.

-- Introduce the whiteboarding software you’ll be using to the group you’re inviting if you’re unsure if they’ve used it before.
+- Introduce the whiteboarding software you’ll be using, in case there are participants who haven’t used it before.
 This is a great way to save time answering questions about how whiteboard software works at the beginning of workshops!
-Link a how-to video to help those who might not feel comfortable to allow them to get up to speed before the meeting.
+Link a how-to video to help everyone get up to speed before the meeting.

-- If you have any sort of research from a repository, interviews, video recordings of your users, or just a few insights, you might want to share these for the benefit of anyone who may not otherwise be aware of your users.
+- If you have any research from a repository, interviews, video recordings of your users, or just a few insights, you might want to share these, for the benefit of anyone who is less familiar your users.

 - Ask attendees to share any relevant information about accessibility requirements so you can educate yourself about their reality and create an inclusive environment!

-- Invite a co-host – Whether you are a consultant or a full-time staff member, consider inviting someone to help you out!
-Co-hosts can help take the pressure off of creating a welcoming environment or to remedy any technical issues that might come up (i.e. muting that person whose dog starts barking.)
-Be clear to set expectations for what you need help with and share your meeting schedule with them to ensure they understand where they fit in.
+Whether you are a consultant or a full-time staff member, consider inviting someone to help you out!
+Co-hosts can help take the pressure off of creating a welcoming environment, or remedying any technical issues that might come up (e.g. muting that person whose dog starts barking).
+Be sure to set expectations for what you need help with, and share your meeting schedule with them to ensure they understand where they fit in.

-- Configure permissions: Make sure you give your tool the permissions to access audio, video and screen sharing on your device.
-Ensure that as the host or co-host you have permission to configure what you need.
+- Configure permissions: Make sure you give your tool permission to access audio, video and screen sharing on your device.
+Ensure that as the host or co-host, you have permission to configure what you need.

 - Test breakout rooms: If there are more than 4–5 people in your session, test how breakout rooms work with your software so you can feel confident setting them up for your participants in the moment.

-- Determine how screen sharing works: Every software is a little bit different here.
-Test this out to make sure you’re confident you aren’t sharing the wrong tab.
-Friendly tip – pause any notifications from your email, slack, or any other tools you have that might share messages to your desktop when you’re presenting.
-Trust us… This might help prevent an awkward situation!
+- Determine how screen sharing works!
+Every software is a little bit different.
+Test this out to make sure you’re confident that you won’t share the wrong tab.
+Friendly tip: pause any notifications from your email, slack, or any other tools you have that might share messages to your desktop when you’re presenting.
+Trust us… this might help prevent an awkward situation!

-- Testing your audio and video: Make sure everything is working correctly before the big session!
+- Test your audio and video: Make sure everything is working correctly before the big session!
 Consider configuring a virtual background that highlights your personality.
-We personally miss people joining calls with ‘The Office’ themed backgrounds and highly recommend bringing that back.
+We personally miss people joining calls with “The Office” themed backgrounds, and we highly recommend bringing that back.

-- Make sure your tool is accessible to your participants with requirements, if you can’t figure it out yourself you can always ask them to test the tool ahead of time!
+- Make sure your tool is workable for your participants with accessibility requirements.
+If you can’t figure it out yourself, you can always ask them to test the tool ahead of time!

-Once these planning steps are complete, you’ll feel cool and composed headed into the empathy mapping session!
+Once these planning steps are complete, you’ll feel cool and composed heading into the empathy mapping session!

 Watch Outwitly’s CEO Sara Fortier, who was featured on CTV News, as she explores empathy mapping and how it works in both professional and personal contexts.